emjose/global-metrics-app/README.md

 • Countries can be sorted by name, population, area, and <a href="https://www.investopedia.com/terms/g/gini-index.asp">Gini Index</a>.

+• **Note**: Sorting by Gini Index is currently incorrect and will be improved upon.

 #

 <br>

 <a href="https://global-metrics-app.vercel.app/">![Live Site](Assets/029-global-2.gif)</a>

-Countries can be searched, filtered, and viewed with data from the <a href="https://restcountries.com/">REST Countries API</a>.
+• Countries can be searched, filtered, and viewed with data from the <a href="https://restcountries.com/">REST Countries API</a>.

+• If present, border countries now link directly to their respective country `/id` page.

 <br>